ASUS-TUFLSR/Realtime-Chat-App-v2/README.md

 - Fixed some minor issue which were causing issues
 - Chat container working
 - Implementing Socket.io for rtf
+- Created socketjs file in backend which will handle rtf
+- Implemented connectSocket and disconnectSocket which tells which user is currently logged in the authStore and Whispr

 # DB